julioce/SinatraBand/README.md

     require 'pathname'
     require 'erb'

-You need Ruby `1.9` to run SinatraBand and the Sinatra gem to run the app.
+You need `Ruby 1.9` to run SinatraBand and the `Sinatra` gem to run the app.

 It's currently only supporting MySQL database.
 But it's actually pretty easy to change the default values on the generated database.rb.
-Take a look on Data Mapper for help.
+Take a look on DataMapper for help.

 Usage